 Science is a focus at Thornbury Primary School.
 Every year we celebrate science week and have had some fantastic presentations and demonstrations over the past years.
 This year in Term 3 we will have a whole school focus on science.
 The science branches we cover throughout the year are biological, chemical, physical and earth and space sciences.
 Science is a way for children to engage in the world around them, whilst encouraging them to think critically.
 It is a fantastic learning opportunity and the students at Thornbury Primary love science education!

 Thornbury Primary School is developing an ongoing approach to utilising ICT throughout the school.
-We have developed an effective system for students to enhance and assist with learning.
+The school utilises Google Suite for Education to developed an effective system for students to enhance and assist with learning.

-We have Smartboards, data projectors, iPads and NetBooks in the mainstream classrooms.
+We use iPads and Chromebooks in the mainstream classrooms.
 They are used for Mathletics, word processing, presentations, inquiry learning, recording music, photographing and videoing performances, incursions, excursions and even school discos.

 We will continue to build and look towards future developments in technology to assist with the future learning and growths for our students.
 Coding, graphic design and being able to competently transfer information on technology are a key focus at Thornbury.